mahinulabid1/movie-world/movieworld/src/css/readme.md

 # Universal CSS for every React Component

-This Css file has universal styles which should be available for all the react components.
+These are the CSS rules, that will be has available for all the react components.
+These rules will be used in every React Component.
+> Universal CSS naming will not be `camelCase`.
+It will use `-` in naming.
+While react's CSS module naming will be `camelCase`

 ### Heading Fonts:
 * Font name : Oswald